wrightmat/dnd-eberron/characters/Verity.md

 ### Backstory

-From Dar Ilash in Pyrine.
+Verity is from Dar Ilash in Pyrine.
 They serve as a guide to tourists of the area, who gives historical background and religious information (for a price).

+They found a call to adventure at Morgrave University on one of the many temple bulletin boards, and chartered a room on a ship to get to Khorvaire.